-There are two or three best candidates, and now after a full cycle of propagating, planting, releasing, pruning, felling and now chainsaw milling there are three trees that draw for the gold medal: Sugi or Japanese Cedar (see earlier blog), Leyland Cypress (more to come), and the one all the farmers and back country foresters have heard of: Lusitanica, or Mexican Cypress.
+There are two or three best candidates, and now after a full cycle of propagating, planting, releasing, pruning, felling, and now chainsaw milling, there are three trees that draw for the gold medal: Sugi or Japanese Cedar (see the Japanese Cedar blog), Leyland Cypress (more to come), and the one all the farmers and back country foresters have heard of: Lusitanica, or Mexican Cypress.

-Best planted at 30-40+ cm, they look similar to Macrocarpas, and grow faster: canker and caterpillars can nip out a tip and unlike the worthy old Macrocarpas, Lusis keep growing with a strong new dominant tip.
-They are hardy: When a minus twelve frost browns off the Macrocarpas forever, the Lusis will hang in there with the larch and fir.
+Best planted at 30-40+ cm, they look similar to Macrocarpas, and grow faster: caterpillars can nip out a tip, and unlike young Macrocarpas, Lusis keep growing with a strong new dominant tip.
+They are also hardy: When your minus twelve frost browns off the Macrocarpas forever, the Lusis will hang in there with the larch and fir.
 So they are useful planted inland.

 Great timber in 25 years, more than 300mm diameter.
 More than a foot thick.
 Thinning and milling, me and my forester mate Danny can see that Lusis are all set to take over the world.
 Well, the NZ pine forests anyway.
 They are more of a pain to prune though, more branches and harder wood, so sore arms for the boys.
 Unless these promised robot flying pruner drones actually materialise.
 Pruning costs will have to rise.
 But look at the clearwood!
 Drool over the golden grain!

 It is already the second generation for Cupressus lusitanica – and some of its even better hybrids with Macrocarpa.
 It has proven itself beyond expectations.
 Lusitanica fills the gap where our treasured Macrocarpa cannot grow well.
 They are basically easy-to-grow Macros.
-Anyone considering planting Pines now would be mad not to stick half their forest into Lusitanicas instead.
+Anyone considering planting Pines now would be mad not to plant a good percentage of their forest into Lusitanicas instead.
 It's going to be worth three times as much to New Zealand especially if we also process the wood onshore.